JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/last-edit-location/index.md

   width: 600
   height: 300
 leadin: |
+  You can move around the locations in the files you're working on faster with keyboard shortcuts.
-  Press *⇧⌘⌫ / Ctrl+Shift+Delete* or select *Navigate | Last Edit Location* from the main menu to quickly jump to the place of your last edit.
+- Press _⇧⌘⌫ / Ctrl+Shift+Delete_ or select _Navigate | Last Edit Location_ from the main menu to quickly jump to the code you last edited.